nattadasu/ryuuRyuusei/PRIVACY.md

 ### PronounDB

-During `/profile discord` command is invoked, bot will communicate to [PronounDB][pdb] to fetch currently set pronoun on the platform using Discord user ID.
+During `/discord profile` command is invoked, bot will communicate to [PronounDB][pdb] to fetch currently set pronoun on the provider using Discord user ID.
 The information is used to provide the following functionality:

-* `/profile discord` command
+* `/discord profile` command
 * `/whoami` command

 ### Shikimori: Global

-Shikimori username is shared with the [Shikimori][shiki] to allow user showcasing their profile, and will return any data that is required to render the result when invoking `/profile shikimori` command.
+Shikimori username is shared with the [Shikimori][shiki] to allow user showcasing their profile, and will return any data that is required to render the result when invoking `/shikimori profile` command.

-Shikimori's username can be used else during platform linking to your registered account on the bot to only obtain user ID.
+Shikimori's username can be used else during provider linking to your registered account on the bot to only obtain user ID.

 ## Aggregated Data Sharing